“Make them Feel like Flo-Jo”

 Support on and off the field

-The coaches went above and beyond for Coach B. Now, she does the same for her athletes.
-Besides helping them train for the big meet, Miller helps overcome personal struggles.
+Her coaches went above and beyond for Coach B. Now, she does the same for her athletes.
+Besides helping them train for the big meet, she helps overcome personal struggles.

 Her athletes show support right back.
 Following the birth of her first daughter — and a 20-year hiatus — Coach B has started running competitively again.
-At first, she was nervous about competing as a mother.
-But when saw her supporters — students, parents, community members — on the sidelines, she felt empowered to keep her foot on the gas.
+At first, she was nervous about competing.
+But when saw her supporters — students, parents, and community members — on the sidelines, she felt empowered to keep moving forward.